higorfortunato/ddd-patterns/README.md

 ## Project

 This project demonstrates the usage of the main concepts of Domain-Driven Design.
-Here we implemented a test suite considering a set operations with entities using sqlite3 memory database throught sequelize.
+Here we implemented a test suite considering a set operations with entities using sqlite3 memory database throught sequelize and domain events.

 ## Entities